INDIA UNHEARD: VIDEO VOLUNTEERS’ COMMUNITY NEWS SERVICE

 IndiaUnheard is the first ever community news service launched by Video Volunteers.
-This new initiative is constituted of a network of community correspondents who are trained to tell unique stories; stories about their own communities; stories which are otherwise left untold.
+This new initiative is constituted of a network of Community Correspondents who are trained to tell unique stories about their own communities; stories which have until now been left untold.
 By feeding this community-produced content to national and international outlets, such as mainstream television channels and social networking sites, IndiaUnheard links rural communities with a truly global audience.
 Through bridging these worlds, IndiaUnheard empowers communities to create real change on real issues affecting their lives.

-IndiaUnheard is comprised of a network of 45 Community Correspondents (CCs) spread across 27 Indian states.
-These Community Correspondents represent India’s most marginalized perspectives, including Dalits and tribal people, as well as religious, lingual and sexual minorities.
-They are trained in all manner of documentation, compelling storytelling and video journalism.
+IndiaUnheard is comprised of a network of 206 Community Correspondents (CCs) spread across 24 Indian states.
+These Community Correspondents represent India’s most marginalized perspectives, including women, Dalits, tribals religious, linguistic and sexual minorities.
+The training enables them to tell compelling stories through video journalism.
 They are also well versed in using social media as a reporting tool.
 The powerful combination of these new media approaches—video journalism, SMS reporting and social media networking— allows them to engage with both the national and international audience in a truly innovative way.

-India is the world’s largest democracy; however, policies are often put in place without this information flowing to the poor majority.
-Most people don’t know their rights; one reason many laws are not enforced is because the poor are excluded from the media.
-Simultaneously, the government and the mainstream media cannot easily access the knowledge and perspectives of the poor; perspectives which provide a window into what is actually happening in marginalized communities in India.
+India is the world’s largest democracy.
+However, policies are often put in place without vital information flowing to a majority of its citizens.
+Most people don’t know their rights.
+One reason many policies and laws are not enforced is because the marginalised are excluded from the media.
+Simultaneously, the government and the mainstream media cannot easily access these perspectives which provide a window into what is actually happening in rural India.
 If information flowed upwards, we could better tackle issues like rural corruption or gender inequality.